 Honolulu International Airport on the island of Oahu is Hawaii’s primary airport.
 All major US airlines, two regional carriers and international airlines offering flights to Hawaii land at this airport.
-These include United, American, Delta, Hawaiian, Alaska, Japan Airlines, China Airlines, QANTAS, Korean Airlines, China Airlines and more.
+These include United, American Airlines, Delta Air Lines, Hawaiian Airlines, Alaska Airlines, Japan Airlines, China Airlines, QANTAS, Korean Airlines, China Airlines and more.
 Some of the carriers offer direct service to Maui, Kauai and the Big Island of Hawaii from gateway cities on the US mainland.

 How long should I stay in Hawaii?

 It largely depends on how many islands you want to visit.
 There are 6 major Hawaiian Islands, Oahu, Maui, Kauai, the Big Island of Hawaii, Molokai and Lanai.
 Each island, especially the larger ones, could take at least an entire day or two and possibly even more to see its most popular attractions.
 So you can get a sense of how long you need to stay based upon the number of islands you want to see.